apache/maven-site/content/markdown/configure.md

 ### `$MAVEN_BASEDIR/.mvn/maven.config`:

+FIXME:  IS THIS STILL THE CASE?
+LAUNCHER SCRIPTS DOES NOT LOOK FOR IT?!?

 This file contains additional command line arguments added to every invocation of Maven.

-FIXME:  Something more useful?

 For example things like `-T3 -U --fail-at-end`.
 So you only have to call Maven just by using `mvn clean package`